Zanidip (Lercanidipine Hydrochloride)

 Pregnancy and Breastfeeding

 Zanidip is not recommended during pregnancy or breastfeeding.
-Tell your doctor immediately if you become pregnant while taking Zanidip.
-Like most calcium channel blockers, it should not be used while breastfeeding.
+Consult your doctor if you become pregnant while taking this medication.

 Drug Interactions